 Deadwood is one of the latest editions to the program.
 The other four South Dakota Locations include: Black Hawk, Box Elder, Custer and Sturgis.
 Read my previous Bountiful Basket post, to learn about the other pickup points.
 As of right now, all pick-ups are on Saturday.
 Visit the SD page for current locations.

-The program is pretty simple, on Monday at about noon the offerings for the Saturday pick-up are posted on the website.
+The program is pretty simple, on Monday the offerings for the Saturday pick-up are posted on the website.
 Then you can log in and choose what you’d like.
 Keep in mind, offerings are not available every week.
 To get familiar with the program, I recommend reading the new participant instructions a few times.